 We have a lot of gorgeous trees here in the DFW area.
 Unfortunately, the Oak and Willow trees commonly found here in Arlington can wreak havoc on sewer lines with their strong and invasive roots.
 If you know you are dealing with tree roots in your sewer line, don’t be alarmed.
 Our hyro-jetting service routinely solves this problem for customers across DFW.

 It’s not uncommon for changes in soil conditions, temperature, and other factors to put immense pressure on your underground sewer lines causing them to break.
 This is a serious problem that will require major repairs.
-Moreover, sometimes you simply inherit bad plumbing you didn’t know about when purchasing a new home.
+Thankfully, new methods such as trenchless CIPP sewer repair technology is available to help save time and money.
+Sometimes you simply inherit bad plumbing you didn’t know about when purchasing a new home.

 People often put things down the toilet and drain that can build up in sewer pipes over time.
 As the years go by, these things continue to collect and eventually cause the flow to be reduced or blocked completely.
 This is why drain cleaning services are one of the most common plumbing calls made across the country.